What are the ChatGPT free and paid versions?

 Luckily, there’s no such limitation on referencing chat history.
 The difference between saved memories and chat history details is that saved memories are kept until you delete them, while chat history details are selective and might get updated as you use the tool.

-However, there’s a big difference in the context window of the non-reasoning model, which is 16K for Free and 32K for Plus users.
+However, there’s a big difference in the context window of the non-reasoning ChatGPT-5.3 model, which is 16K for Free and 32K for Plus users.
 This roughly translates to 20 and 40 pages of text, respectively.
-Luckily, the reasoning version has a much larger 196K context window for both versions.
+In contrast, ChatGPT-5.4 Thinking comes with 256K (128K input plus 128K output) or 320 pages.

 If you want to know what ChatGPT knows about you, just ask it.
 The same applies if you want it to forget something about you.
 It will no longer use that information in future conversations, but the original conversation will remain in chat history until you delete it via Settings.